‘I have a confession to make.

-These relationships occurred purely in my head and only during the time that I was fortunate enough to be reading about them.
-Following is my most memorable book boyfriends.
+These relationships occurred purely in my head and only during the time that I was fortunate enough to be reading about them throughout a fiction series.

 Lord Alaric Wilde from Wilde in Love by Eloisa James